mutagen-io/mutagen/README.md

   ever needing a local copy of the files.
 - Mutagen can display dynamic synchronization status in the terminal.
-- Mutagen does not propagate (most) permissions, but it does preserve permissions when updating files.
+- Mutagen does not propagate (most) permissions, but it does preserve permissions when updating files<sup>1</sup>.
 The only permission propagated by Mutagen is executability or lack thereof.
 Any other permissions are left untouched for existing files and set to user-only access for newly created files.
 This is by design, since Mutagen's main purpose is remote development.
   Nothing in the current design precludes adding more extensive permission propagation in the future.
 - Mutagen has a **best-effort** safety mechanism that prevents propagation of synchronization *root* deletions.
 If Mutagen detects that one side of the synchronization session has been completely deleted, it will halt and refuse